Ami Tu Fuo – How I was living with Shaolin Monks for one month in China

 Living with Shaolin Monks in a Kung Fu temple in China has always been my dream since I started training martial arts.
 When I came to China I told myself I have to go to a Shaolin Temple to experience this.
 First I found out about the original Shaolin Temple in Dengfeng in the Henan Province.
 It’s the birthplace of Shaolin Kung Fu originates, and so I thought about going there.
 Later I found out it’s just like Disneyland, full of tourists and lot’s of shows but nothing really authentic.

-Then I heard about a small Shaolin Temple in the Yunnan Province in Southern China were they take foreigners.
+Then I heard about a small Shaolin Temple in Southern China were they take foreigners.
 You can stay there, live with the monks and learn Kung Fu with them.
 How cool ist that!
 So I decided to go there.

 After walking up hundreds of stairs to the temple I arrived very excited about training with the Monks, got a nice welcome, paid the compulsory donation (500 ¥, ~80 USD per week), got some fresh linen and moved in my own room.
 In the temple everything is made out of wooden planks.
 The room has no window, only a wooden frame with some cloth on it.
 So you always have fresh air in the room – if you want it or not.
 In December when I was there it had something like 5-10 °C at night, but at day time it was sunny and warm. 🙂